ghstahl/IdentityServer4-Asp.Net-2.1-Identity-Examples/README.md

 [PagesWebApp.AspNetCoreNeo4j.Support](src/PagesWebApp.AspNetCoreNeo4j.Support)

-## The IdentityServer4 Host
+## IdentityServer4 Federated Gateways
 [PagesWebApp](src/PagesWebApp)
+This Federated Gateway is using the out-of-the-box framework provided by Microsoft.

 [PagesWebApp.AspNetCoreNeo4j](src/PagesWebApp.AspNetCoreNeo4j)
+This Federated Gateway is using Neo4j as its user store.
+It also points to our Support IDP as an external IDP.

 ## External IDP
 [PagesWebApp.AspNetCoreNeo4j.Support](src/PagesWebApp.AspNetCoreNeo4j.Support)
-This IDP shares the same Neo4j user database.
-The support IDP is used by a support agent to ask may factor questions which results in a login.
+This IDP shares the same Neo4j user database as [PagesWebApp.AspNetCoreNeo4j](src/PagesWebApp.AspNetCoreNeo4j).
+The support IDP is used by a support agent to ask many factor questions which results in a login.
 The Support idp is recorded in the id_token so that the final clients know the difference between a user login vs on that was done over the phone.

 ## Web Clients
 [PagesWebAppClient](src/PagesWebAppClient)